 More importantly, when the effect of levels is ignored, structural relationships are difficult to interpret.
-The correlation between two variables (x and y) when x and y are measured within individuals is a function of the correlation between the individual means ( $r{xy{between}}$ ), the pooled within individual correlations ( $r{xy{within}}$ ) and the relationships between the data and the between group means $\eta{between}$ as well as the the correlation of the data within the within subject means $\eta{within}$ .
+The correlation between two variables (x and y) when x and y are measured within individuals is a function of the correlation between the individual means ($r{xy{between}}$), the pooled within individual correlations ($r{xy{within}}$) and the relationships between the data and the between group means $\eta{between}$ as well as the the correlation of the data within the within subject means η{within} .

-$$r{xy} = \eta{x{within}} \eta{y{within}} r{xy{within}} + \eta{x{between}} \eta{y{between}} r{xy{between}}. \tag{1}$$
+$$r{xy} = \eta{x{within}} \eta{y{within}} r{xy{within}} + \eta{x{within}} \eta{y{between}} r{xy{between}}.$$ (1)

 Classic examples of this phenomenon other than Yule's vaccination data include bias in graduate admissions as well as effective tax rates.
-While the overall admissions rate at the University of California suggested a bias against women, when the data were disaggregated and examined at the department level, this effect actually reversed (Bickel, Hammel, and O'Connell, 1975); tax rates can decrease across all income groups even though total taxes increase (Wagner, 1982) as people move into higher income brackets.
-A very nice discussion of Simpson's paradox and the problem for psychological research is the article by Kievit, Frankenhuis, Waldorp, and Borsboom (2013) and the accompanying software package for R to help diagnose the problem (Kievit and Epskamp, 2012).
-Simulations to show different between versus within group structures are available in the psych package (Revelle, 2017) for R as sim.multilevel and sim.multi.
+While the overall admissions rate at the University of California suggested a bias against women, when the data were disaggregated and examined at the department level, this effect actually reversed (Bickel, Hammel, & O'Connell, 1975); tax rates can decrease across all income groups even though total taxes increase (Wagner, 1982) as and tutorials have started appearing.
+Bolger and Laurenceau (2013) provide an excellent book reviewing methods for analyzing this kind of data and include examples in four of the standard data processing systems (MPLUS, SPSS, SAS, and R).

-The second problem of analyzing data at multiple levels is statistical.
-Multilevel procedures are not part of the traditional training courses for most psychologists.
-Conventional least squares approaches or analysis of variance are not appropriate for the random effects data typically collected.
-(By random effects, we mean that the intercepts and slopes may differ for each individual.)
-But, as more and more personality researchers try to analyze the dynamics of emotion over time and across individuals, texts and tutorials have started appearing.
-Bolger and Laurenceau (2013) provide an excellent book reviewing methods for analyzing this kind of data and includes examples in four of the standard data processing systems (MPLUS, SPSS, SAS, and R).
 Of these four, only the last one is not proprietary and advances the concept of open source software.
-More importantly in this era of conducting reproducible research (Leek and Jager, 2017) R facilitates the dissemination of reproducible statistical code.
+More importantly in this era of conducting reproducible research (Leek & Jager, 2017) R facilitates the dissemination of reproducible statistical code.

 If not already, R is well on its way to becoming the lingua franca of statistical analysis.
 It is open source, free, and extraordinarily powerful.
 Most importantly, more and more packages are being contributed to core R (R Core Team, 2017).
-As of this writing there are at least 10,000 packages that add to the functionality of R. Given our commitment to open science and the use of open source software, we devote this tutorial to how to use R for simulating and analyzing the intensive longitudinal data that is frequently found in the study of individual differences.
-We rely heavily on the work of Bolger and Laurenceau (2013) as well as the software manuals for four very powerful R packages (Bates, Mächler, Bolker, and Walker, 2015, Bliese, 2016, Pinheiro, Bates, DebRoy, Sarkar, and R Core Team, 2016, Revelle, 2017).
+As of this writing there are at least 11,000 packages that add to the functionality of R. Given our commitment to open science and the use of open source software, we devote this tutorial to how to use R for simulating and analyzing the intensive longitudinal data that is frequently found in the study of individual differences.
+We rely heavily on the work of Bolger and Laurenceau (2013) as well as the software manuals for four very powerful R packages (Bates, Mächler, Bolker, & Walker, 2015; Bliese, 2016; Pinheiro, Bates, DebRoy, Sarkar, & R Core Team, 2016; Revelle, 2017).
 We use a "toy" data set of Shrout and Lane (2012), an open data set released by Fisher (2015), as well as some simulations using the sim.multi function.
 We emphasize an exploratory data approach using graphical displays and a confirmatory approach using a few of the more commonly used R packages.